Nicci498/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+ providing proof to the server that the user is authenticated, and the server reads the token and makes decisions for data transfer based on the client’s permission

 - [ ] What steps can you take in your web apps to keep your data secure?

+Using protected routes can help make sure that only people who are logged in and authorized can view pages with confidential information. sending an axios call that sends a  token to the server will allow t the server requests to only go through if the token is present.
+Use HTTPS to make sure that data sent over the internet is encrypted, so that usernames, passwords, and tokens cannot be easily be seen by others on the network.

 - [ ] Describe how web servers work.

+Web Servers are basically simple computer programs that dispense the web page when they are requested using the web client.
+The machines on which this program run are usually called as a server, with both the names web server and server almost used interchangeably.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+axios
+.post- 'C' create
+.get- 'R' retrieve
+.put- 'U' update
+.delete-'D' delete

 ## Project Set Up